My Accidental Third-Act Solo “Career:” covid & injury force my hand–and voice

 The impact shattered my finger.
 I took one look and knew it was toast.

 Two surgeries later (the first inserted three screws at the mid-joint), in November of 2019, I started a grueling rehab, a process that more or less worked.
 By January 2020, I began to learn to play guitar again, almost from scratch.
 Those first weeks I was playing at about 10%.
-So when Covid arrived two months later, I had a ready-made project at my doorstep–learn to play the damned guitar again.
+So when Covid arrived two months later, I had a ready-made project on my hands–to learn to play the damned guitar again.

-To beat back boredom I began to flirt with a few of my songs and some trusty covers.
+To beat back boredom I began to flirt with a few of my songs and some trusted covers.

 And that’s when a second revelation kicked in.
 My consulting practice tanked on day 1 of Covid.
 My wife Barri was working remotely, more than full-time.
 We had moved to the lake house, giving our daughter Lenne Klingaman and Mark Christine our place in Minneapolis.
-In this circumstance I found I could go complete days up to 6p.m. without saying a word to anybody.
+In this situation I could move through a day up to 6p.m. without saying a word to anybody.

 Knowing that vocal ability is a use-it-or-lose-it proposition, I set up a daily practice regimen playing and singing the few songs I could manage on guitar.
 I started by singing about a half-hour a day, seven days a week.

-Slowly, impossibly so, my guitar skills returned in part, then substantially.
-Ironically, the folk-style first position C chord that is nearly every new player’s first chord is the one that is almost unusable in my hands, causing many songs to exit my repertoire.
+Slowly, impossibly so, my guitar skills returned, in part, then substantially.
+Ironically, the folk-style first position C chord that is nearly every new player’s first chord is the one that is almost unusable in my hands, causing many first positions folk songs to exit my repertoire.

 In 2021, I wrote my first solo-style song in many years, “Don’t Walk Away,” a simple tune that favored Nick Lowe’s recent solo work.
 And so it began.